KfW Capital GmbH & Co. KG Privacy Notice

 - Other advertising purposes

-The processing of your personal data in this context is, as a general rule, a prerequisite for concluding and performing a contract with you or entering into a preliminary agreement with you.
+The processing of your personal data in this context is generally a prerequisite for concluding and performing a contract with you or entering into a preliminary agreement with you.
 You are not legally obligated to make your personal data available to us.
 Without these data, however, we will not be able to perform the relevant contract with you.
-The legal basis for this processing is Article 6(1)(1)(b)of the GDPR.
+The legal basis for this processing is Article 6(1)(1)(b) of the GDPR.
 This provision permits the processing of personal data if the processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps prior to entering into a contract.

-If you have given us your consent to process personal data for specific purposes (e.g to send our newsletter), this consent serves as the legal basis for processing the data (Article 6(1)(1)(a)of the GDPR).
+If you have given us your consent to process personal data for specific purposes, this consent serves as the legal basis for processing the data (Article 6(1)(1)(a) of the GDPR).
 Consent which has been granted may be revoked at any time.
+If consent is revoked, the legality of data processing carried out before consent was revoked is not affected.

 – Assertion of legal claims and defence in legal disputes